confluentinc/demo-scene/ansible-tower/README.md

 ```
 make stop-tower
 ```
-*Note* This step stops the containers, but does not delete any tower objects.
-To delete everything delete the `awx/pgdocker/12` directory
+**Note**: This step stops the containers, but does not delete any tower objects.
+To delete everything delete the `awx/pgdocker/12` directory.

 Teardown AWS Infrastructure
 ```